Mark Sisson on the recent news re red meat and processed meat - http://live-free-in-an-unfree-world.com

 2 diabetes, with a smaller link between unprocessed red meat and

-.
+the illness.
 A daily 50 gram serving of processed red meat

 was associated with a 51% greater risk of developing type 2 diabetes,